Skip to main content

 SMS (text message)

-These short messages are great for keeping patients up to date or asking them to do something quickly, such as completing a review questionnaire (asthma, contraception, blood pressure etc).
+These short messages are great for keeping patients up to date or asking them to do something quickly, such as completing a review questionnaire (asthma, contraception, blood pressure etc.).
+With the new Patient Portal, users can now securely send longer messages without incurring additional costs.

 Audio call (click to call telephony, through the internet)